cmu-delphi/delphi-epidata/docs/api/covidcast-signals/youtube-survey.md

 calculated using seven day pooling.
 For example, the estimate reported for June 7 in a specific geographical area is formed by collecting all surveys completed between June 1 and 7 (inclusive) and using that data in the estimation procedures described above.
+Because the smoothed signals combine information across multiple days, they have larger sample sizes and hence are available for more locations than the raw signals.

 ## Lag and Backfill

-Lag is 1 day.
-Backfill continues for a couple days.

-[TODO more detail]
+This indicator has a lag of 2 days.
+Reported values can be revised for one day (corresponding to a lag of 3 days), due to how we receive survey responses.
+However, these tend to be associated with minimal changes in value.

 ## Limitations